Skip to main content

 Rationale

-• Fisher-Yates VRF over ring-buffer: The original ring-buffer selection (selecting N consecutive indices) is vulnerable to correlation attacks — an adversary controlling adjacent positions in the active list is always selected together for any N-runner job.
+• Fisher-Yates VRF over ring-buffer: A ring-buffer selection (selecting N consecutive indices) would be vulnerable to correlation attacks — an adversary controlling adjacent positions in the active list is always selected together for any N-runner job.
 Fisher-Yates with independent weighted draws eliminates this correlation entirely.

 • Timeout re-selection over skip_task: skip_task creates adverse incentives (runners selectively skip low-value jobs) and adds unnecessary on-chain transactions.
 Passive timeout with reputation penalty provides the same liveness guarantee with better economic alignment.